ulfaslak/covid19_mobility/covid19.compute.dtu.dk/content/posts/midsommar.md

 ![img](/midsommar-changeall1.png)

 People are leaving the big cities like Stockholm, Gothenburg (Göteborg) and Malmö and traveling to the countryside, especially vacation areas like Borgholm, Sotenäs, and Tanum.
 To give some perspective: ~200.000 people left Stockholm on this given day.
-Sweden had previously banned all travels longer than 2 hours (by car) that was lifted 4 days [prior](https://www.folkhalsomyndigheten.se/smittskydd-beredskap/utbrott/aktuella-utbrott/covid-19/fragor-och-svar/?fbclid=IwAR1tjvvqaxj8JllJXR4oiH6aYy9j8Utag_bfd_akuwcWmYoHb_1AnjcLv3o) to Midsummer.
+Sweden previously recommended that all travels longer than 2 hours (by car) should be avoided, but that recommendation was lifted 4 days [prior](https://www.folkhalsomyndigheten.se/smittskydd-beredskap/utbrott/aktuella-utbrott/covid-19/fragor-och-svar/?fbclid=IwAR1tjvvqaxj8JllJXR4oiH6aYy9j8Utag_bfd_akuwcWmYoHb_1AnjcLv3o) to Midsummer.
-This date is clearly marked in the data as the first individuals daring the trips to the across country.
+This date is clearly marked in the data as the first individuals starts daring trips across country.
 Since then a steady increase of population numbers in the countryside can be seen.

 *Change in population (absolute)*
 ![img](/midsommar-changeall2.png)